-Generally, after you make your offer on a home, the seller or their agent will get back to you within 24 to 72 hours.
-More officially, your agent can work with you to set a contractual time limit on your offer.
+After you make your offer on a home, the seller or their agent will typically get back to you within 24 to 72 hours.
+You and your agent can also set a contractual time limit on your offer.
 If the seller surpasses this limit, the contract becomes void and the buyer must present a new offer if they wish to continue the process.

-You did it.
-You made your offer.
-Let’s say the seller doesn’t reject it — what happens next?
-There are two potential outcomes: They accept your offer, or they counter your offer.
+Let’s say the seller doesn’t reject your offer — what happens next?
+There are two potential outcomes: They accept, or they counter your offer.

 The best-case scenario is that they accept your offer, and then you quickly move onto the home inspection stage.